carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 ## Consuming Carvel Helm Package:

-**1. Install Package Repository**: Before installing a package, we have to create a PackageRepository first.
+**1. Install Package Repository**: Before installing the package, we have to make it visible to kapp-controller by using a PackageRepository CR.
 A PackageRepository is a collection of packages which are available to install.

 Save the below PackageRepository CR to a file named `repo.yaml`
 ```yaml